Emancipation Memorial

 The Emancipation Memorial, also known as the Freedman's Memorial or the Emancipation Group is a monument in Lincoln Park in the Capitol Hill neighborhood of Washington, D.C.
-It was sometimes referred to as the "Lincoln Memorial" before the more prominent so-named memorial was dedicated in 1922.
+It was sometimes referred to as the "Lincoln Memorial" before the more prominent national memorial was dedicated in 1922.

-Designed and sculpted by Thomas Ball and erected in 1876, the monument depicts Abraham Lincoln holding a copy of his Emancipation Proclamation freeing a male African American slave modeled on Archer Alexander.
-The ex-slave is depicted on one knee, about to stand up, with one fist clenched, shirtless and broken shackles at the president's feet.
+Designed and sculpted by Thomas Ball and erected in 1876, the monument depicts Abraham Lincoln holding a copy of his Emancipation Proclamation freeing an enslaved African American man modeled on Archer Alexander.
+The formerly enslaved man is depicted on one knee, about to stand up, with one fist clenched, shirtless, with broken shackles at the president's feet.

-The Emancipation Memorial statue was funded by the wages of freed slaves.
-The statue originally faced west towards the U.S. Capitol until it was rotated east in 1974 in order to face the newly erected Mary McLeod Bethune Memorial.
+The wages of formerly enslaved people funded the Emancipation Memorial statue.
+The statue initially faced west towards the United States Capitol until it was rotated east in 1974 to face the newly erected Mary McLeod Bethune Memorial.

-The statue is a contributing monument to the Civil War Monuments in Washington, D.C. on the National Register of Historic Places.
+The statue is a contributing monument to the Civil War Monuments in Washington, D.C., on the National Register of Historic Places.